Nicolae Steinhardt

-Nicolae Steinhardt ([nikoˈla.e ˈʃtajnhart]; born Nicu-Aurelian Steinhardt; July 29, 1912 – March 29, 1989) was a Romanian writer, Orthodox monk and lawyer.
-His main book, Jurnalul Fericirii, is regarded as a major text of 20th century Romanian literature and a prime example of Eastern European anti-Communist literature.
+Nicolae Steinhardt ([nikoˈla.e ˈʃtajnhart]; born Nicu-Aurelian Steinhardt; July 29, 1912 – March 30, 1989) was a Romanian writer, Orthodox monk and lawyer.
+His main book, Jurnalul Fericirii, is regarded as a major text of 20th-century Romanian literature and a prime example of Eastern European anti-Communist literature.

 Biography

 Early life

 He was born in Pantelimon commune, near Bucharest, from a Jewish father and a Romanian mother.
 His father was an engineer, architect and decorated World War I participant (following the Battle of Mărăști).
-Due to his lineage from his father side, he was to be subject to anti-semitic discrimination during the fascist governments of World War II Romania.
+Due to his lineage from his father's side, he was subjected to antisemitic discrimination during the successive fascist governments of World War II Romania.